demisto/content/Tests/tests_end_to_end/xsoar_ng/README.md

-# XSIAM End to End Tests
+# XSOAR-NG End to End Tests
-The purpose of XSIAM end to end tests is to run basic regression tests.
-The tests run against a real tenant of XSIAM, check for total number of packs.
+The purpose of XSOAR-NG end to end tests is to run basic regression tests for specific integrations.
+The tests run against a real tenant of XSOAR-NG.

 ### Prerequisites
-The tests use XSIAM client.
+The tests use XSOAR-NG client.
 XSIAM authentication requires api key, api url and api key id.
 You need to pass 3 arguments to the tests.

 **--cloud_machine (string)** - tenant name, for example *test_machine*, a string indicates a specific tenant. should be consistent with other files (cloud_servers_path, cloud_servers_api_keys)